 If you drop eggs in boiling water it will be easier to peel them than if you put them in cold water.
 For soy marinated eggs the timing is more precise.

-While dropping eggs in hot water you should look to it that they do not become deflated or lopsided.
+While dropping eggs in hot water you should look to it so that they do not become deflated or lopsided.
 Lower the eggs using a slotted spoon or spider to gently lower the eggs into hot water.